Cisco-Talos/pyrebox/README.rst

 or even record and replay of execution traces.
 With PyREBox, we aim to apply this technology focusing on keeping the design simple, and on the usability of the system for threat analysts.

+PyREBox won the Volatility Plugin Contest_ in 2017!

-PyREBox was presented at HITB Amsterdam 2018.
+Also, it was presented at HITB Amsterdam 2018.
 You can see the slides_, or watch the presentation_.

 What's new
 ==========